-Arizona Park Model Trailers for Sale or Rent
+Arizona Park Models for Sale or Rent

-Searching for a trailer to rent or buy can be difficult because there are few websites that focus on this lifestyle.
+Searching for a unit to rent or buy can be difficult because there are few websites that focus on this lifestyle.
 In fact a large part of the motivation for developing this site is for that very reason.

 A lot of that hassle could be avoided for everyone with good information on the web that they could browse around and only follow-up with those that meet their criteria.